After nearly 24 years, NYC officials identify 3 more 9/11 victims

 "Nearly 25 years after the disaster at the World Trade Center, our commitment to identify the missing and return them to their loved ones stands as strong as ever," Dr. Jason Graham, NYC's chief medical examiner, said in a statement.

 On Sept.
 11, 2001, conspirators from the terrorist group al-Qaida seized control of civilian passenger jets, using them to strike the World Trade Center's twin towers in Manhattan and the Pentagon in Arlington, Va.
-A fourth plane was headed for Washington, D.C. but crashed near Shanksville, Penn., after crew members and passengers tried to storm the cockpit.
-In all, nearly three thousand people died that day.
+A fourth plane was headed for Washington, D.C., but crashed near Shanksville, Penn., after crew members and passengers tried to storm the cockpit.
+In all, nearly 3,000 people died that day.

 The attacks killed 2,753 in New York City, according to the medical examiner's office.
 With this week's announcement, 1,653 of those people have now been identified.